How to Use Keyword Tools in Your Favor

-To know what Internet users are searching on the Internet can give you ideas for expanding your keywords and increase the reach of your page at sub niches related to your business.
+To know what Internet users are searching on the Internet can give you ideas for expanding your keywords and increasing the reach of your page at sub niches related to your business.

 With SEMRush you can search for a specific word and know what websites are appearing in the first search results for organic or paid traffic.

-Some information provided by the platform, such as average cost per click and competition, are great for optimizing your pay per click strategy.
+Some information provided by the platform, such as average cost per click and competition, is great for optimizing your pay-per-click strategy.